ayeshasajjad242004-sudo/Ecommerce_project_SVV/requirements/requirements/defects.md

-REQUIREMENT DEFECT ANALYSIS
-E-Commerce Order Management System
 1. INTRODUCTION

-This document identifies defects found in the initial system requirements and provides their classification and corrected versions.
-These corrections ensure the system is suitable for formal modeling in Z-Notation, VDM, and Alloy.
+This document identifies and classifies defects found in the initial system requirements.
+Each defect is explained along with its correction to ensure the system is clear, consistent, and suitable for formal verification using Z-Notation, VDM, and Alloy.

 2. REQUIREMENT DEFECTS
-ID	Requirement	Defect Type	Explanation	Fix
+D1: Ambiguity in Usability Requirement

+The requirement states that “the system should be easy to use.”
+This is ambiguous because the term “easy” is subjective and cannot be measured or verified in formal models.

+Fix:
+The requirement has been refined to:
-D1	"The system should be easy to use."
-Ambiguity	“Easy” is not measurable or verifiable	Redefined as: A user must complete checkout within 5 minutes
+A new user must be able to complete the checkout process within 5 minutes.

-D2	"Users can cancel orders at any time."
-Inconsistency	Conflicts with shipping state rules	Cancellation allowed only before Shipped state
-D3	"System supports unlimited orders."
-Overscope	Not realistic for a formal lab system	Limited to 100 concurrent orders D4	"Payment happens normally."
-Non-verifiable	No clear definition of payment process	Replaced with payment simulation step D5	"Stock updates automatically."
-Ambiguity	No rule defining when/how stock updates	Defined: stock decreases after PlaceOrder confirmation
+D2: Inconsistency in Order Cancellation Rule

+The requirement states that users can cancel orders at any time.
+This conflicts with the system state model where shipped orders are final and cannot be modified.

+Fix:
+Cancellation is only allowed if the order status is not “Shipped”.

+D3: Overscope in System Capacity Requirement

+The requirement mentions support for unlimited or very large numbers of orders.
+This is unrealistic for a lab-based formal verification project.

+Fix:
+The system is limited to supporting up to 100 concurrent active orders.

+D4: Non-verifiable Payment Requirement

+The requirement states that payment happens normally, but it does not define how payment is processed or validated.

+Fix:
+Payment is redefined as a simulation step where the system changes order status from “Placed” to “Paid”.

+D5: Ambiguity in Stock Update Behavior

+The requirement states that stock updates automatically, but does not specify when or under what conditions this happens.

+Fix:
+Stock is reduced only after a successful “PlaceOrder” operation and restored if an order is cancelled before shipping.

 3. SUMMARY

-The above defects were resolved in the final SRS document to ensure:
+After correcting the above defects, the requirements are now:

-Clear and measurable requirements
+Clear and measurable
-Consistent system behavior
+Consistent with system states
-Verifiable constraints for formal methods
+Suitable for formal verification
-Proper alignment with Z, VDM, and Alloy modeling
+Ready for modeling in Z, VDM, and Alloy